Criticism of Muhammad

 Dante's Inferno casts Muhammad in Hell, reflecting his negative image in the Christian world.
 Here, William Blake's illustration of Inferno depicts Muhammad pulling his chest open which has been sliced by a demon to symbolize his role as a "schismatic", since Islam was considered a heresy by Medieval Christians.

 The first to criticize the Islamic prophet Muhammad were his non-Muslim Arab contemporaries, who decried him for preaching monotheism, and the Jewish tribes of Arabia, for what they claimed were unwarranted appropriation of Biblical narratives and figures and vituperation of the Jewish faith.
 For these reasons, medieval Jewish writers commonly referred to him by the derogatory nickname ha-Meshuggah (מְשֻׁגָּע, "the Madman" or "the Possessed").

-During the Middle Ages, various Western and Byzantine Christian polemicists considered Muhammad to be a deplorable man, a false prophet, and even the Antichrist, as he was frequently seen in Christendom as a heretic or possessed by demons.
+During the Middle Ages, various Western and Byzantine Christian polemicists considered Muhammad to be a false prophet, the Antichrist, a heretic, Satan possessed by demons, a sexual deviant, a polygamist, and a charlatan.
 Thomas Aquinas criticized Muhammad's handling of doctrinal matters and promises of what Aquinas described as "carnal pleasure" in the afterlife.

-Modern criticism, primarily from non-Muslim and predominantly Western authors, has raised questions about Muhammad’s prophetic claims, personal conduct, marriages, slave ownership, and mental state.
-Criticism has also focused on his treatment of enemies, particularly in the case of the Banu Qurayza tribe in Medina.
+Modern criticism by some Western scholars has raised questions about Muhammad’s prophetic claims, personal conduct, marriages, slave ownership, and mental state.
+(Note: Multiple references:) Criticism has also focused on his treatment of enemy captives, particularly the case of mass killing of men of the Banu Qurayza tribe in Medina.
 Muslim scholars often respond by emphasizing the historical context of 7th-century Arabia and Muhammad’s role in promoting justice and social reform.
 Some historians say the punishment of the Banu Qurayza reflected the norms of the time and was ordered by Sa'd ibn Mu'adh, though others question Muhammad’s role or the scale of the event.